yasirshah-analyst/Sales-Data-Analytics/Readme.md

 ---

+## 🎯 Business Problem

+*(Simulated scenario — the dataset is synthetic, generated for portfolio purposes, but the project is framed the way a real stakeholder request would be.)*

+A business wants to understand its sales performance — which product categories drive the most revenue, how revenue trends over time, and whether growth is broad-based or concentrated in a few areas.
+Before any of that can be answered, the raw sales data needs to be cleaned and organized.

+---

 ## Project Objectives
 - Organize and clean raw sales data to ensure accuracy and consistency.
 - Enhance the dataset with additional columns for better analysis.